liuchunlei0430/DeepMerge/README.md

     h5write(colnames(exprs_list[[i]]), h5file_list[i], name = "matrix/barcodes")
   }
 }
-write_h5(exprs_list = list(rna = train_rna, h5file_list = "/DeepMerge/data/TEA-seq/train_rna.h5")
+write_h5(exprs_list = list(rna = train_rna, h5file_list = "/DeepMerge/data/Rama/rna.h5")
 ```

 ### Example dataset

-As an example, the processed CITE-seq dataset by RAMA et al. (GSMxxxx) is provided for the example run, which is saved in `./DeepMerge/data/CITEseq/Rama/`.
+As an example, the processed CITE-seq dataset by RAMA et al. (GSM166489) is provided for the example run, which is saved in `./DeepMerge/data/Rama/`.
 Users can prepare the example dataset as input for DeepMerge or use their own datasets.
 Training and testing on demo dataset will cost no more than 1 minute with GPU.